georgealexakis/multispectral_processing/README.md

 * right.yaml: Calibration parameters for stereo vision.
 * homography1.yaml: This file contains the perspective transformation matrix between the images for approach 1.
 * homography2.yaml: This file contains the perspective transformation matrix between the images  for approach 2.
+* data folder: This folder contains multiple images for experiments.